 Removing teeth is sometimes required to achieve the best orthodontic result.
 Straight teeth and a balanced facial profile are the goal of orthodontic treatment.
 However, because new technology has provided advanced orthodontic procedures, removing teeth is not always necessary for orthodontic treatment.

-Treatment time varies greatly and depends on each patient’s specific orthodontic problem.
-In general, treatment times range from 12 to 30 months.
-The “average” time frame a person is in braces is approximately 18-20 months.
+Treatment times range from as little as 3 months for simple cases to 24+ months for complex cases.
+The "average" time frame a person is in braces is approximately 14-18 months.

 It is impossible to give an exact cost for treatment until we have examined you.
 We will cover the exact cost and financial options during the initial examination.
 We have many financing options available to accommodate your needs, and we will review these with you.
 We will also review your insurance policy for you, help to maximize your benefit, and file your claims.